whypam/CppBanking-Starter/README.md

 As normal banking operations, deposit cash increments the account balance, withdraw cash decrements account balance and check balance retrieves account balance.

-Besides each individual customer account balance, the banking system also keeps a congregated balance (cash pool) of all customers accounts.
-This congregated balance should only be accessed within the banking system, that means no customer or others outside of the bank can reach the congregated balance.
+Besides each individual customer account balance, the banking system also keeps a cash pool of all customers accounts.
+This cash pool should only be accessed within the banking system, that means no customer or others outside of the bank can reach the cash pool.

 **Note**:

-1. In object oriented programming, that means no object created from the banking class can directly access the congregated balance (cash pool) that declared as a **private** class member.
+1. In object oriented programming, that means no object created from the banking class can directly access the cash pool that declared as a **private** class member.
-2. No Setter or Getter method should be implemented to access the congregated balance in this banking system because this is a customer use case.
+2. No Setter or Getter method should be implemented to access the cash pool in this banking system because this is a customer use case.
+3. However, the cash pool should be incremented and decremented when the deposit and withdraw transactions are executed.

-To test the congregated amount (cash pool) is set up correctly, try to access the private cash pool from an object created from the banking class, e.g. `myBanking.mCashPool`, you will get this similar error message --
+To test the cash pool is set up correctly, try to access the private cash pool from an object created from the banking class, e.g. `myBanking.mCashPool`, you will get this similar error message --

 <img src="img/error-access-private-member.png" style="width:300px" alt="banking use case">.

 ## Starter Code

-a repository provides basic code structure and inline documentation for you to get started.
+This repository provides basic code structure and inline documentation for you to get started.
 Banking.cpp includes a class structure and a main outsider of the class for implementing this Banking system use case.